DSLeonard-coding/VolumeBuilders/HowToBuild.md

 ## Building the library
+This is tested on geant-10.7.4-C++17  (sorry, this could use updating) and root 6.30.04, built with C++17.
+Some minor changes to the code may be necessary for geant4-11.
+It's on the todo list but you can try.

 Copy the vb_user_setup_general.sh script to your home directory and edit the geant and root paths.
+These should point to the top of the install directory for geant, build directory for root, as in the example file.

 Then just do
 ```bash